nomeata/haskell-for-readers/haskell-for-readers.md

 origin = C 0 0
 ```

-Note that in the above declaration, `Complex` is a type, `C` is a term, but `Integer` is again a type.
+Note that in the above data type declaration, `Complex` is a type, `C` is a term, but `Integer` is again a type.

 Again the way to use a complex number is by pattern matching.
 This time we use pattern matching not to distinguish different cases -- *every* `Complex` is a `C` -- but to extract the parameters of the constructor: